sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 * Provisions a new VPC and subnet, and launches the Cloudbreak VM within it.
 [Amazon VPC](https://aws.amazon.com/documentation/vpc/) is used to provision your own dedicated virtual network and launch resources into that network.
 As part of VPC infrastructure, an internet gateway and a route table are provisioned: An internet gateway is used to enable outbound access to the internet from the control plane and the clusters, and a route table is used to connect the subnet to the internet gateway.
 For more information on Amazon VPC architecture, refer to [Amazon VPC documentation](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/ExerciseOverview.html).

-* Allows you to attach an existing IAM role (for role-based authentication).
+* Provisions the CloudbreakRole IAM role (for role-based authentication).
 [AWS Identity & Access Management](https://aws.amazon.com/documentation/iam/) is used to control access to AWS services and resources.
-Cloudbreak does not create any IAM roles but allows you to use exiting IAM roles.

 * [AWS Lambda](https://aws.amazon.com/documentation/lambda/), a utility service for running code in AWS, is used when deploying Cloudbreak.

-[Comment]: <> (What exactly is this Lambda service used for?)

-To launch Cloudbreak on AWS by using the quickstart option, refer to [Launch Cloubreak from template (AWS)](aws-launch.md).
+To launch Cloudbreak on AWS by using the quickstart option, refer to [Launch Cloubreak from template (AWS)](aws-quick.md).

 ### Quickstart option for Azure